 💡 Ask for a meeting with other team members before you finalize your deck: Who are the other stakeholders?
 What do they care about?
 What do they need?
 Getting those answers early can expand your scope and sharpen your ask while scoping a longer term partnership.

-This is where nonprofits get it wrong.
 Partners aren’t waiting to plan your gala or co-write your annual report.
 A brand’s team already has a full plate.
-A Partnership Director’s job is to design engagement that feels meaningful without overwhelming the client or stretching their team beyond capacity.
+It’s your job to design engagement that feels meaningful without overwhelming the client or stretching their team beyond capacity.

 I don’t throw spaghetti at the wall and say, “Here’s a bunch of things you could fund.”
-I map what we could realistically deliver and what would feel meaningful for the client as a brand.
-That overlap is where the best partnerships live.
+I map what I can realistically deliver and what would feel meaningful for the client as a brand.

-In this specific case, I started with our bandwidth.
+In this specific case, I started with PERIOD.’s bandwidth.
 What events and campaigns were already happening no matter what?
-Period Action Day.
-Packing parties.
-Advisory board meetings.
-Those are baked into our calendar, which means they’re easy for us to scale without reinventing the wheel.
+Period Action Day, packing parties, the advisory board meetings.
+Those are baked into the calendar, which means they’re easy to scale without reinventing the wheel.
+They also add value on both sides.

-Then I looked at their goals.
+Next, I looked at OUAI’s goals.
 They cared about doing good in their community first and foremost which is amazing to come across but, we still had to think about their brand.
 Things like visibility, employee pride, and ways to connect with Gen Z authentically.

-Finally, I layered in our system of accountability.
-That’s where the monthly check-ins come in.
-Because you can’t drop a partner into a big splashy moment and then disappear.
-You need a rhythm that keeps the relationship alive.
+Finally, I layered in some accountability.
+We have the type of partnership that requires monthly check-ins but it varies.
+You can’t drop a partner into a big splashy moment and then disappear.

-That’s how we landed on the four touch points: one big tentpole, one employee engagement lever, one advisory seat, and one steady rhythm of proof.
-Enough to keep them invested.
-Not so much that they ghost us.
+That’s how I landed on four touch points: one big tentpole, one employee engagement lever, one advisory seat, and one steady rhythm of proof.
+I wanted enough to keep them invested but not so much that they’d ghost us.
 And not so much that our team spent more time managing the partnership than serving our community.

 This balance went straight into the deck.
-I literally had a section that laid out engagement opportunities by level of effort for both OUAI and for us.
-It was a simple matrix: low lift, medium lift, high lift.
+I laid out engagement opportunities by level of effort for both OUAI and for us.
+It was a simple matrix: low, medium, and high lift.
 I used it to show that we weren’t asking for everything at once, we were showing a plan that made sense for both sides.
-That’s what builds trust.
-It says, “Here’s what we can do, here’s what we won’t do, and here’s why.”

 💡 Map the overlap.
 The sweet spot is where your existing strengths meet the partner’s actual goals.
-Don’t build from scratch, pitch to impress.
+Don’t build from scratch unless you have to.

 Step 3: Engage like work besties, not like vendors

-We showed up at their virtual all-hands and later went to their office in LA for in-person service events with their employees.
-They packed period supplies, learned about our organization and the real impact we make, and we had fun together.
-It felt like a party, not a transaction.
+PERIOD. showed up at OUAI’s virtual town halls and later went to their office in LA for in-person service events with their employees.
+Employees got hands on and packed period supplies, learned about the organization and the real impact made.
+Most importantly, they had fun together.
 Employees didn’t leave thinking, “Our brand wrote a check.”
 They left thinking, “I personally helped fight period poverty and I want to keep this going.”
-That feeling sticks far longer than any one check could.

-We also set a rhythm.
-Every month we meet for 30 minutes, and I treat it like a standing coffee catch-up, not a dry status update.
+Those monthly meetings I mentioned last for 30 minutes, and I treat them like a standing coffee catch-up, not a dry status update.
 I come with receipts: how many products were distributed, what new stories came out of the field, and what their support made possible.
 I also share what’s happening across our service work and programs, the fun moments as well as the serious ones, so they see the full picture.

 And I always close with one clear ask.
 Not five.
 Not “let me know your thoughts.”
 Just one concrete thing they can say yes or no to.
 That keeps me consistent and valuable without crossing into annoying.
 They never wonder why we’re meeting, and I never wonder if they’re walking away confused.

-💡 The power of one ask.
-Ending every check-in with a single, specific request creates clarity and builds trust.
+💡 Ending every check-in with a single, specific request creates clarity and builds trust.

 Step 4: Give them a seat at the table

-We added OUAI to our Corporate Advisory Board.
+I added OUAI to PERIOD.’s Corporate Advisory Board.
 I’ve found that when you give people ownership, you get their loyalty.
-Partners don’t just fund our work.
+Partners don’t just fund the work.
 They shape it.

-They bring insights from beauty, retail, and culture that help us think differently as a nonprofit.
-They ask questions we wouldn’t have thought to ask.
+They bring insights from beauty, retail, and culture that help the team think differently as a nonprofit.
+They ask questions others wouldn’t have thought to ask.
 And in return, they feel proud to say, “We helped build that.”

 The pros:

-It brings new perspectives.
-People from outside the nonprofit world often spot blind spots we miss.
+• It brings new perspectives from people outside the nonprofit world who notice things you might miss.

-It creates internal champions.
-They’ll carry your message inside their company long after the initial excitement fades.
+• It creates internal champions who carry your message inside their company long after the initial excitement fades.

 The cons:

-It takes time.
-Advisory boards need agendas, facilitation, and follow-up.
+• Advisory boards take time.
+They need agendas, facilitation, and follow-up.
 If you don’t have capacity, it can drain more than it delivers.

 The key is structure.
 Ours is light but intentional: one strategic question per quarter, one co-build tied to a business moment each year, and clear boundaries on governance versus guidance.